NoCheatPlus/Docs/Development/bip/bip-3.16.1-and-later.md

     * Improve slime block + piston support (partial).
     * Fix wooden pick with iron blocks (efficiency 0 - 5).
     * Fight.NoSwing: Patch up first attack always triggering.
+    * Track trampling of soil, due to false positives with  SurvivalFly (and possibly Passable).
     * Include soil and grass path in the multi client protocol block shape patch (blind, with lily pad).
     * FastClick: Fix 'continuous drop' from the player inventory and 'collect to cursor'.
+    * Net checks: cover cases with UnsupportedOperationException better.
     * Attempt to skip Inventory.Open for NPCs in general.
     * Define all the default child permissions within plugin.yml (check .silent, command filter).
 * Incompatibilities